Australian travellers of all ages and backgrounds have been victims of scams overseas.

 - If you've already given them money, don't go overseas to try to get it back

-- Always confirm their identity and they're legitimate before going overseas to meet them.
+- Always confirm their identity and that they are legitimate before going overseas to meet them.

 Learn more about internet friendship, dating and marriage scams on ScamWatch.